This tutorial provides a basic Dart programmer’s introduction to working with gRPC.

 Next we need to generate the gRPC client and server interfaces from our .proto

 service definition.
-We do this using the protocol buffer compiler protoc
+We do this using the protocol buffer compiler protoc with

 a special Dart plugin.